Building LGBTQ+ Communities in Germany and the United States: Past, Present, and Future

 Selection is based on a competitive application process.
 Up to a maximum of seven applicants from the U.S. and seven from Germany will be invited to participate in the program.

-Individuals’ qualifications and willingness to actively engage in and commit to all aspects of the program will be the primary criteria for evaluation by AGI program staff.
+Individuals’ qualifications and willingness to actively engage in and commit to all aspects of the program will be the primary criteria for evaluation by the AGI selection committee.
 Participants will be expected to invest some of their time throughout the project year to explore and refine the topical content through individual expertise and perspective, prepare for the meetings (virtual and in-person), and contribute to the articles, podcast, and other deliverables.
 The participants should be active in their communities (community/public service, local politics/media, education, or other); be familiar with the issues the program seeks to address, either through personal experience or their work; and have an interest in strengthening networks within and across LGBTQ+ communities in the United States and Germany and in supporting the transatlantic relationship.

-Applications and nominations are due by April 30, 2024.
+Applications and nominations are due by January 31, 2025.
 Prospective participants must provide the following application materials in one PDF document (in English only):

 • a statement (1-2 pages) describing in detail the applicant’s interest in and qualification for the program,